News and Events

 Art and Soul

 Inside ourselves there are 1001 stories waiting to be told, like in the Arabian Nights.
-Some of them are beautiful, some are mysterious and some are sad.
-By revealing them we become conscious of the stories we are telling ourselves.
+Some of them are beautiful, some are mysterious and some sad.
+By revealing them we become conscious of the stories we are telling ourselves, as well as becoming absorbed in a fascinating creative process.

 This way of painting relies initially on a spontaneous and playful approach.
 In this initial stage the critical, judgemental mind is by-passed, so what is hidden in yourself can come to light.
 The more spontaneous and free the painting is at this stage, the more the hidden and mysterious imagery will reveal itself.
 Even when you’re using your imagination you’re deliberately conjuring up something, whereas in this method there is no conscious control.
 You allow something to happen by itself.
 It is very much a question of trusting the process.

 Once the paint has dried you can then look reflectively into the painting and after a while recognisable images start to be seen.
-These images will later define the subject matter of the painting.
+These images will define the subject matter of the painting.
 Now comes the tricky part, to carefully reveal these subtle forms and make them clear and defined.
 These images are very personal.
-Another may see different images appear in my painting, whereas I see what is relevant and pertinent to me.
+Another may see different images appear in your painting, whereas you see what is relevant and pertinent to you.
 This resonance to your own work is crucial, as it is reflecting and revealing what is going on in a deeper level within yourself.

 Having no skill, or Art school training is an advantage, as it allows a child-like naivety into the work.
 There is a fresh, unblinkered approach, without any of the learnt or studied rulebook to interfere.
 Here there are no ‘rules’, only what is trying to reveal itself from the chaos.
 If a face is blue with three eyes, if a lion is also a sun, if there is a whole landscape within a man’s coat, then that is how it is and you accept it.
 These are like dream images where the rules of perspective, anatomy, sense and scale all go out the window.

-If a part of a painting doesn’t work, doesn’t feel right, then it’s a good idea to dissolve the offending part out and let it dry.
-This in itself can immediately resolve a stuck painting, or more usually free it up so progress can continue.
-Stuck paintings become so because something is unresolved, something needs removing, or it is not the right time.
-This can take weeks and regular returning to a painting with fresh eyes eventually helps to resolve it.
-When this happens it is often accompanied by a huge sense of joy and relief.
+If part of a painting doesn’t work, doesn’t feel right, it becomes stuck.
+Paintings become stuck because something is unclear and needs understanding, or it needs removing, or it’s just not the right time.
+Sometimes it’s best to dissolve the offending part out and let it dry.
+This in itself can immediately resolve a stuck painting, or more usually, free it up so progress can continue.
+This process can take time and regular returning to a painting with fresh eyes eventually helps to resolve it.
+When a resolution is achieved it is often accompanied by a sense of joy, relief and a deeper sense of understanding.

 When a painting is finished, that is when you feel a sense of completeness about it, the final stage is reached and you ask: “What is it all about?
 Who are these characters and why are they here doing what they do, or being the way they are?
 How does it all relate to me?”